lf-/gankra.github.io/blah/only-in-rust/index.md

 On twitter an interesting question was raised: is this the first Rust-specific bug class?

 Nope!
-There's actually a few of them, which is why I did my best to document them in [The Rustonomicon](https://doc.rust-lang.org/nomicon/).
-But the Rust-specific bugs documented in the nomicon are mixed in with lots of details and bugs that happen in other languages, so I thought it would be interesting to put them all together in one place.
+There's actually a few of them, which is why I did my best to document them in [The Rustonomicon](https://doc.rust-lang.org/nomicon/) (which I've started working on again, and hope to improve and finish).
+But the Rust-specific bugs documented in the nomicon are mixed in with lots of details and bugs that happen in other languages, so I thought it would be interesting to put all the Rust-specific ones together in one place.